Colombian government official ‘confident’ four children were found alive days after jungle crash - KTVZ

 Rescuers have been searching for the remnant of the Cessna plane since it crashed on May 1 in the country’s southern region of Guaviare in the Amazonas province.

-While the children were found alive, Aerocivil said they found another three bodies inside the small aircraft.
+While the children were said to be found alive, Aerocivil said they found another three bodies inside the small aircraft.

 The Colombian Armed Forces launched a massive search operation, supported by dog units, local indigenous communities, planes and helicopters, which flew over the region broadcasting a message recorded by the childrens’ grandmother.